 4.2.
 Place beads of semisolid FMM chl30 agar atop the plastic film to provide a water and nutrient source for initial colonization of hydrophobic plastics.
 Beads are not necessary for water-permeable films.
 Re-melt the agar in the microwave, and use a micropipettor to transfer four 10 L drops of molten agar onto the mulch (one in each corner).
 Do not touch the tip of the pipette directly to the mulch as it may puncture.
 Do not exceed 10 L per drop, because excess weight on the mulch can pull plastic off the agar surface when plates are inverted.

 4.3.
-Let the plates sit right-side up overnight to solidify completely, and then store sealed sleeves agar-side up at 4oC in darkness.
+Let the plates sit right-side up with lids on overnight to solidify completely, and then store sealed sleeves agar-side up at 4oC in darkness.
 When ready to perform the bioassay (Step 7), use i) one plate of FMM chl30 (negative control), ii) one bioassay plate containing four 10 L drops of semisolid FMM chl30 on plastic film, and iii) one plate of GMM (positive control).
 In this way, four replicates of each isolate can be tested per plate of medium.

 5. Liquid bioassay setup: